Key facts

 Glossary references

-Reinforce entities by pairing percent language with conversion pages when learners mix fractions, decimals, and ratios.
+Pair percent language with conversion pages when you mix fractions, decimals, and ratios.